 Nothing on this blog should be taken as medical advice.

-As a medical doctor, I don’t often get a chance for uninterrupted reflection, but these are some of my favourite moments.
+I don’t often get a chance for uninterrupted reflection, but these are some of my favourite moments.
 I started this blog as a way to think out loud about realisations I make as I journey through my late twenties.

 Back in 2010, my passion for writing burst through the rigid boundaries of my medical student lifestyle focused around biochemistry textbooks and pulled me to into writing literary essays, subsequently resulting in the creation of Ireland’s favourite secondary school website led by me and other former students in the 0.1% centile.